cideM/blog/content/blog/good_code/index.md

 # No Multitasking

 Many of my coworkers wear headphones all day long.
 That makes perfect sense since many of them sit in open offices.
 But isolating yourself from your surroundings only to listen to songs with lyrics won't help.
 If you need some sort of background noise to focus then I'd suggest giving something like Brain.fm a try.
-Music that can enhance producitivy has to follow certain patterns (range of beats per minute, no lyrics, somewhat repetitive and predictable, etc.) and I'd pretty sure that most of what people listen to doesn't meet those criteria.
+Music that can enhance producitivy has to follow certain patterns (range of beats per minute, no lyrics, somewhat repetitive and predictable, etc.) and I'm pretty sure that most of what people listen to doesn't meet those criteria.
 Even if you're convinced that it helps, do you really want to treat music as mere background noise?
 Best case scenario is that you notice and follow the songs at least during the catchiest part of the chorus but apart from that you won't really remember much.
 Music is too beautiful to be one blip in the general office cacophony.
 So do yourself, and your music a favor by giving some whitenoise or procedural music generator a try.
 Also it goes without saying that watching Netflix while working is just ridiculous.

 # Take Regular Breaks